 Finding the area

-Reservations can be made at Recreation.gov.
+Reservations for peak season can be made at Recreation.gov.
 Availability opens 180 days out, with a rolling day to day window.

 Upper loop, day use and group sites are open May 1 – Sept.
 4

 Loleta offers 38 campsites.
 Campsites in the upper loop are recommended for tents and small RV’s or trailers.
 The lower loop campsites have electric hookups and will accommodate tents, RV’s, or trailers up to 50′ long.
 Each campsite has a tent pad, picnic table, and fire ring.
 Water and vault toilets are available in both camping loops.
 The bathhouse at the beach has flush toilets and hot showers.
 Firewood and ice is available for sale from the host.

 Two group camping areas are available for groups of up to 50 people.
 Water, vault toilets, picnic tables, and fire rings are available at both sites.
 Group sites must be reserved.

 The picnic area offers two picnic shelters, cooking grills, an ampitheater, volleyball court, and swimming beaches.
 The bathhouse has changing rooms, flush toilets, and hot showers.
 Trout fishing is good in Millstone Creek.
 The picturesque Clarion River, about four miles south of the campground, offeres excellent fishing and canoeing.
 A three-mile long hiking trail, marked with off-white diamonds, starts and ends at Loleta.
 The trail passes a scenic overlook of the Millstone Valley.

 All facilities are accessible to persons with disabilities.

 Buzzard Swamp Wildlife Management Area, about 5 miles north of Loleta, is cooperatively managed by the Pennsylvania Game Commission and the Forest Service.
 Ten miles of trails for hikers, mountain bikers, and cross-country skiers provide excellent wildlife viewing opportunities.